John Richard Bryant

-Bishop John Richard Bryant (born June 8, 1943) a retired bishop who was the former Senior Bishop and Presiding Prelate of the Fourth Episcopal District of the African Methodist Episcopal Church.
+John Richard Bryant (born June 8, 1943) a retired American prelate who was the former Senior Bishop and Presiding Prelate of the Fourth Episcopal District of the African Methodist Episcopal Church.

 Biography

 Bryant is the son of the late Bishop Harrison James and Edith Holland Bryant.
 He was elected and consecrated the 106th Bishop of the African Methodist Episcopal Church at the 1988 General Conference in Fort Worth, Texas.

 He earned his B.A. degree in 1965 at Morgan State University, his M.Th. degree in 1970 at the Boston University School of Theology, and his D.Min. degree at the Colgate Rochester Divinity School in 1975.

 Bryant also holds several Honorary Doctorates from Paul Quinn College, Wilberforce University, Payne Theological Seminary and Virginia Seminary.
 He received the Outstanding Alumnus Award from both Boston University School of Theology and Morgan State University.
 He was inducted into the Hall of Fame of his high school, Baltimore City College.

 Bishop Bryant is the father of Dr. Jamal Harrison Bryant, Senior Pastor of New Birth Missionary Baptist Church in Dekalb County, Georgia near Lithonia and Dr. Thema Simone Bryant-Davis.
-Jamal’s ex-wife Gizelle Bryant is a reality star on the Bravo reality series The Real Housewives of Potomac, having joined in season 1 as one of the six original cast members.
+Jamal’s ex-wife Gizelle Bryant is a star on the reality series The Real Housewives of Potomac.